shaunlowis/rocketeering/index.md

 # Overview

-Build a custom 1/4 scale patriot missle.
+Build a custom 1/4 scale patriot missile.
 We are starting with an airframe that I assembled in 2019, adding custom software and hardware to it.

+- Custom flight computer designed and being made.
+- Enclosure and mount being designed.
+- I-class motor will be used for the first launch.
+- Initial flight data recorded and analysed.

+For successive flights, we plan to use a custom sugar motor, with some changes to the airframe.

 Links:
 - [Airframe](https://shaunlowis.github.io/rocketeering/airframe)